pirl-unc/StarSalmon/README.md

   failed = TRUE
 })
 ```
-Oddly here, the 'ucsc' column isn't 'ucsc' but 'ensembl'.
-I kept the column with that name as it made switching to the real ucsc table easier.
-Additionally I renamed the 'entrezgene_id' to 'entrezgene.'
+I renamed the 'entrezgene_id' to 'entrezgene.'
 Connecting with the dataabse above was very problematic.
 It failed to connect 1 out of 5 times and when it did connnect it didn't finish.
 I was giving up on it and was going to write a loop to keep sending smaller batches using the try catch statement when finally the whole thing went through.
 For future uses a loop is the way to go.
 Also don't expect the column names to stay stable.
 They change these on almost a monthly basis.
 I'd love to switch to something other than biomaRt, but unfortunately AFAIK there isn't anything else.

 ## Comments